-Over 100 pairs of the nominate race of Northern Wheatear Oenanthe oenanthe oenanthe breed each year on Fair Isle.
+Over 100 pairs of the nominate race of Wheatear Oenanthe oenanthe oenanthe breed each year on Fair Isle.
 The island provides plenty of the Wheatear’s preferred habitat: moorland or grass cropped well by sheep, helping them find their insect prey.
-There are also plenty of suitable nesting sites such as old rabbit burrows and cavities in stone walls.
-Wheatears have been colour-ringed on Fair Isle for a decade and were studied here as part of a PhD between 2008 and 2011.
+There are also plenty of suitable nesting sites such as old Rabbit burrows and cavities in stone walls.
+Wheatears were colour-ringed on Fair Isle for a decade and were studied here as part of a PhD between 2008 and 2011.

 The Wheatear undertakes some of the most extraordinary journeys of a migratory songbird.
 Overwintering in sub-Saharan Africa, Wheatears travel hundreds or thousands of kilometres to reach their summer breeding grounds.
 The birds spend the winter in the dry Sahel zone of Africa, where they must find enough food to survive until spring migration.
 Some Wheatears travel to Alaska from East Africa via Asia - a one-way voyage of 10,000 km.
 The Greenland race (O. o. leucorhoa) – which is larger with longer wings than the nominate race and may be seen resting and fuelling on Fair Isle in the spring and autumn – flies from West Africa to Greenland and Canada, across the northern Atlantic via Europe.
 Spring migration commences with a period of fuelling.
 Food intake rates increase and the birds build up flight muscle and lay down fat, which will be used as energy to power long periods of flight.
 On the way, Wheatears stop at several locations in order to rest and refuel, before finally arriving at their destination.